-Northgate at Falls Church comprises 104 suites, and 158 parking spaces, situated over ground-level high street retail and office (primarily tenanted as a medical office centre).
+Northgate at Falls Church is a 5-storey apartment building comprising of 104 suites, and 288 parking spaces, situated on 1.53 acres over ground-level street retail and office.
 The property was built in 2014 and includes such amenities as private courtyard, clubroom and fitness centre.
 The property is built to a LEED® NC Gold standard.
 Northgate at Falls Church is subject to a long-term land lease, with a fixed annual payment and a fixed price purchase option available in September 2029.